The Keys to Sustainable Society: Habit, Younger Generation, and ESG Investment

 Dr Misuzu Asari, Kyoto University

 Dr Asari also emphasised the importance of raising awareness on sustainability issues among young people.
-In Japan, this idea has been implemented by including a module about plastics in science classes in high school.
+In Japan, this idea has been implemented by including a module about plastics in high school science classes.

 ‘There are more than 20 pages dedicated to plastics only.
-Also, they have been studying Sustainable Development Goals (SDGs) since elementary school.
-So, the younger generation certainly has the knowledge and awareness,’ said Dr Asari.
+Also, they have been studying [United Nations] Sustainable Development Goals [SDGs] since elementary school.
+So, the younger generation certainly has the knowledge and awareness,’ she said.

-The third important factor is ESG investment, a practice in which investment professionals consider environmental, social, and governance issues in their financial analysis before investing in businesses.
-Dr Asari believes that ESG investment plays an instrumental role in our collective efforts to pursue carbon neutrality and circular economy, ‘and mainstreaming ESJ investment will also have a significant impact on business owners.’
+The third key factor is ESG investment, a practice in which investment professionals consider environmental, social, and governance issues in their financial analysis before investing in businesses.
+Dr Asari believes ESG investment plays an instrumental role in our collective efforts to pursue carbon neutrality and circular economy ‘and mainstreaming ESG investment will also have a significant impact on business owners’.

-Nevertheless, Dr Asari admitted that achieving a sustainable society requires significant social changes, and creating such changes is not an easy task.
-One of the most recent efforts undertaken by her team at Kyoto University to move towards this goal is facilitating co-creation.
+Dr Asari acknowledged that achieving a sustainable society requires significant social changes, and creating such changes is not an easy task.
+One of the most recent efforts undertaken by her team at Kyoto University to move toward this goal is facilitating co-creation.
 Through this initiative, the team invited all stakeholders in the value chain, including government, industries, and consumers, to meet and discuss.

 ‘At the end of this month, we will conduct a co-creation workshop with more than 30 people from the whole value chain and discuss each plastic product.
-And then we will share our opinions and expert knowledge about their ways and the possibility of improvement for each product,’ Dr Asari explained.
+And then we will share our opinions and expert knowledge about their ways and the possibility of improvement for each product,’ she said.

-Additionally, she also highlighted a few more ideas that are instrumental in addressing plastic pollution and, in the long term, creating a more sustainable society.
-The ideas include the importance of local policies, the use of new technologies, the enforcement of product passports, and the availability of various options for consumers to reduce plastic waste.
+She also highlighted more ideas instrumental in addressing plastic pollution and, in the long term, creating a more sustainable society, including the importance of local policies, the use of new technologies, the enforcement of product passports, and the availability of various options for consumers to reduce plastic waste.

-Local policies, according to Dr Asari, need to be established in accordance with local challenges.
-Utilising new technology such as satellite imaging to monitor river and ocean pollution would be very helpful to support research works.
-Product passports, meanwhile, will help the authority in tracking waste and its responsible producers.
-Finally, the availability of various options for consumers to choose from, along with the impact of each option, would help consumers make better decisions and in the long term, change their behaviour.
+Local policies, said Dr Asari, need to be established in accordance with local challenges.
+Utilising new technology such as satellite imaging to monitor river and ocean pollution is very helpful to support research work.
+Product passports, meanwhile, will help authorities track waste and its responsible producers.
+Finally, the availability of various options for consumers to choose from, along with the impact of each option, will help consumers make better decisions and, in the long term, change their behaviour.

 Author